 “Chilled honey dew sago dessert.
 Refreshing and yummy dessert to save your bucks, yet, surely to impress the crowd in your party, or your very loved ones!”

 I made this for our dessert after dinner this evening.
 Weather is getting warmer recently.
 So, this chilled fruits dessert comes in great!
-My girl loved it and had asked for second serving, even right after a full dinner!

 Here’s come the recipe:

 1 medium-sized ripe honey dew, peeled and deseed.
 Cut half of the melon into big chunks, and use the other half melon to make small honey dew balls (using melon ballers) or simply dice into small cubes

 5 tablespoons of tiny sago (about 60 grams)